Your Best Days for Making a Baby

 - To get pregnant, you should have sex a few days leading up to and on the day of ovulation.

-- Sperm can live two to three days in your body, but your egg can only survive 12 to 24 hours.
+- Sperm can live up to 6 days in your body, but your egg can only survive 12 to 24 hours.
 That's why having sex before and during ovulation is recommended, so that the odds are best of sperm and egg meeting.